AniKhachatryan/ckd/README.md

 ### Command line interface usage examples

 1. Call _ckd_ from the command line without any arguments.
-This is equivalent to calling _ckd.predict_ckd()_ from inside Python.
+This is equivalent to calling _ckd.predict_ckd()_ without any arguments from inside Python.
 ```bash
 # default
 ckd